ImtiazVision/React/Arrow-Function.md

 - Remove the function keyword at the start.

 - If we just have one parameter, we may also remove the parameter parenthesis.

+In React apps, JavaScript arrow functions are frequently utilized to make the code simple and understandable.